cooperative-computing-lab/cctools/doc/manuals/taskvine/vine-graph.md

 vine_worker --single-shot localhost "$(tr -d '[:space:]' < vine.port)"
 wait "$manager_pid"
 ```

-`hoisting_modules` makes module-level definitions available in the generated
-task-runner library.
-Use it when task functions depend on classes, imported
-modules, constants, or helper functions from the application module.
-`env_files` maps frontend paths to names made available in the task-runner
-environment.

 For more workers, use the usual TaskVine tools for the target batch system and
 point them at the same manager address or name.